Quansight-Labs/numpy.net/README.md

 ##### Future plans include support for:

-* additional performance tunings.  (we think we can be much faster)
+* additional performance tunings.  (we think we can improve performance of selected functions and some minor overall improvements.)
 * random number functionality (np.random API)
 * np.pad ??
 * masked arrays??